Franklin-Griffin/Python-Libraries/README.md

 # Python-Libraries
-A complitation of a few of the many fun libraries in Python Code examples for:
+A compilation of a few of the many fun libraries in Python Code examples for:
 - Sending emails
 - Working with a computer's GUI